Curve integral formula for the M\"obius strip: Curve integral for Möbius strip

-We carry out the explicit loop integration in the Appendix \eqref{explicit loop integration 1} - \eqref{explicit loop integration 3}~, and express the curve integral in terms of the surface Symanzik polynomials.
+The sum in the exponent is over all the curves; $\alpha_C$ and $P_C$ are the headlight functions and momenta associated with the curve $C$.}\footnote{{ The momenta squared: $P_C^2$, i.e., the generalized Mandelstam variables, are also often represented by $X_C(\equiv P_C^2)$.}} We carry out the explicit loop integration in the Appendix \eqref{explicit loop integration 1} - \eqref{explicit loop integration 3}~, and express the curve integral in terms of the surface Symanzik polynomials.
 We discuss this further in Section \ref{section 4 surface symanzik}, where we construct these surface Symanzik polynomials from \emph{spanning subsurfaces}.

 \paragraph{Telescopic property} Let us perform the analysis of calculating the $g$-vectors and the headlight functions with a different reference triangulation, namely a tadpole depicted in Figure \ref{fig:general-n-tadpole-doubled-momenta}.
 It will help us understand the properties of the curve integral that are common to all $n$.
 Figure \ref{fig:Schwinger parameters for generic n with tadpole as reference} depicts the Schwinger parameter labels on the doubled annulus graph.